 Choosing the Right Sewer Line Insurance

-Sewer line protection can be purchased as either a warranty product or as an add-on to your home insurance policy.
+Sewer line coverage can be purchased as either a sewer line warranty product or as an add-on to your home insurance policy.
 Some insurers that offer service line coverage as an endorsement don’t advertise the coverage.
 Check with your home insurance provider or agent to see if there’s an add-on available.
 Check with competitors, too.
 If service line coverage is a priority for you, it may be worth considering a switch to an insurer that can provide the coverage you need.

-Warranties or protection plans are often offered without deductibles but can be more costly on a monthly basis.
+Warranties or sewer pipe protection plans are often offered without deductibles but can be more costly on a monthly basis.
 As always, read the fine print before making a commitment.
 Many plans have exclusions that may affect coverage for your home.

 Frequently Asked Questions

 How do I know if my sewer line is broken?